Optimal Decision Tree Policies for Markov Decision Processes: Performance at Varying Depths

 \section{Performance at Varying Depths}

-In the main text we discussed performance of trees at a depth of 3 since these trees are still easily interpretable but more powerful than trees of depth 1 or 2.
-Normalized returns after 2 hours of runtime for varying depth are presented in Table~\ref{tab:normalized-returns-depths}, Table~\ref{tab:optimality-runtime-depths} shows the runtime needed to prove optimality of the solutions for varying depths.
+In the main text, we discussed the performance of trees at a depth of 3 since these trees are still easily interpretable but more powerful than trees of depth 1 or 2.
+Normalized returns after 2 hours of runtime for varying depths are presented in Table~\ref{tab:normalized-returns-depths}, Table~\ref{tab:optimality-runtime-depths} shows the runtime needed to prove the optimality of the solutions for varying depths.